reverseBits/vscode_utils/README.md

     [Source](https://marketplace.visualstudio.com/items?itemName=Codeium.codeium)

-    NOTE:- Please Sign-in or Sign-up to use the codeium
+    NOTE:- Please Sign-in or Sign-up to use the codeium.

 3. ##### charliermarsh.ruff:
     An extension that integrates Ruff, a fast linter for Python.
 It helps identify and fix code style issues quickly.